cysouw/diathesis/text/c04_reflexive.md

 ## Introduction

 When using the grammatical term \textsc{reflexive} a distinction has to be made between the 'self-inflicting' \textsc{reflexive construction} and the \textsc{reflexive pronoun}.
 The reflexive pronoun is easily identified in the third person as *sich*.
 One of the uses of this reflexive pronoun is as part of the reflexive construction to mark the identity of two different roles of the verb \Next[a,b].
-Crucially, in such a reflexive construction \Next[b] with a verb like *waschen* 'to wash' there are still two different roles expressed in the sentence (the 'washer' and the 'washee').
+Crucially, in such a 'self-inflicting' reflexive construction \Next[b] with a verb like *waschen* 'to wash' there are still two different roles expressed in the sentence (the 'washer' and the 'washee').
 The reflexive pronoun in \Next[b] only indicates that the two roles are filled by the same participant, opposing it to \Next[a] in which the two roles are filled by different participants.
 There is no reduction of the valency in this construction and thus there is no diathesis here.

 \ex.
  \a.
 Er wäscht ihn.